 You could make them with regular dates but I find medjool dates allow you to stuff in more of the to-die-for peanut butter mousse.
 Plus medjool dates are so plump and sweet, I’d definitely recommend using them if you can get your hands on some.

 As for the chocolate, you can purchase this dark chocolate bar from Amazon but most grocery stores should carry a dairy-free bar that will work just fine in this recipe.
 Simply read the label and make sure it doesn’t contain any milk products.
 Most quality dark chocolate bars don’t so you shouldn’t have a problem finding one.
+You could also use dairy-free chocolate chips or chocolate morsels.

 To make the coconut cream needed for the recipe, you’ll have to place a can of good quality coconut milk in the fridge overnight.
 By placing the can in the fridge, the fat separates from the water and you end up with beautiful, rich, decadent coconut cream.
 To use it, simply scoop it out of the can and into a bowl or container.
 If you wish, you can save the leftover water for smoothies or other recipes.